 Bellevue Utilities is pleased to offer free, interactive classes on a variety of environmental conservation topics.
-Spring classes are offered in-person at King County Library System (KCLS) in Bellevue or virtually via Zoom.
+Classes are offered in-person at a variety of Bellevue locations or virtually via Zoom.

 Registration is required for all classes.
 To register and receive class details, email firstname.lastname@example.org or call Sam Wilder at 206-949-1787.
 All class registrations are first come, first served.